PrithviDxn/Skillspark-bot/bot/deploy-bot.md

 2. **Eyes stop blinking**: Improved WebSocket connection stability with reconnection logic and page visibility handling
 3. **"object Object" instead of question text**: Fixed question data structure consistency between START_INTERVIEW and NEXT_QUESTION
 4. **Face stops animating when switching pages**: Added fallback animation system using setInterval for when page is not focused
+5. **Test audio interferes with questions**: Separated test TTS from interview TTS to prevent audio interference
+6. **Interview starts automatically**: Fixed to only start when explicitly requested via Start Interview button

 ## Key Changes